superterrific/dana-byerly/src/articles/time.md

 ### IndieWeb
 [IndieWeb](https://indieweb.org/) participation is another benefit of using ```<time>```.
-The basic premise of IndieWeb is that you should own and control your content rather than solely relying on third party services.
+The basic premise of IndieWeb is that you should own and control your content rather than relying only on third party services.

 For example, instead of posting only on a platform like Medium or Dev.to, you would post on your own site and syndicate out to third parties (or not!).

 > When you post something on the web, it should belong to you, not a corporation.
 Too many companies have gone out of business and [lost all of their users’ data](https://indieweb.org/site-deaths "site-deaths").
 By joining the IndieWeb, your content stays yours and in your control. {% nowrap %}&mdash; [IndieWeb.org](https://indieweb.org/){% endnowrap %}

-Owning your own site is just one element of IndieWeb.
+Owning your own site is one element of IndieWeb.
 There are plenty of [other aspects and ways to participate](https://spec.indieweb.org/).
-[Webmentions](https://indieweb.org/Webmention) are the most well known, but you can also sign-in to sites using your own domain with [IndyAuth](https://indieweb.org/How_to_set_up_web_sign-in_on_your_own_domain) and participate in the [Homebrew Website Club](https://indieweb.org/Homebrew_Website_Club), an active worldwide community with many chapters.
+[Webmentions](https://indieweb.org/Webmention) are the most well known, but you can also sign-in to sites using your own domain with [IndyAuth](https://indieweb.org/How_to_set_up_web_sign-in_on_your_own_domain) and take part in the [Homebrew Website Club](https://indieweb.org/Homebrew_Website_Club), an active worldwide community with many chapters.

 An easy way to get started is to use [microformats to markup your posts](https://microformats.org/wiki/h-entry), which makes them easier to syndicate to other sites.